 *Students studying abroad during winter and/or spring will initially be awarded aid based on a full year on campus.
-Revised awards for winter or winter-spring study abroad will be calculated in late October, and revised awards for spring-only programs will be calculated in late February.
+Revised awards for winter or winter-spring study abroad will be calculated in November, and revised awards for spring-only programs will be calculated in February.

 Students receiving a renewable outside scholarship should check with the donor to make sure it can be used for study abroad.
 If so, you are responsible for making arrangements to ensure the scholarship check is sent to our office.

-International students receiving financial aid are not eligible to use their Northwestern aid to "study abroad" in their home country.
+International students receiving financial aid are not eligible to use their Northwestern aid to "study abroad" in their home country or country of residence.
 Please visit the Study Abroad website for more information.

 Study Abroad Aid Package